-The RS-ORCA is a high specification underwater acoustic data recorder and signal processor supporting multiple input channels and extremely high sampling rates.
-RS-ORCA can be used to capture, record and process, in real time, the richest underwater data sets possible.
+The ORCA is a high specification underwater acoustic data recorder and signal processor supporting multiple input channels and extremely high sampling rates.
+ORCA can be used to capture, record and process, in real time, the richest underwater data sets possible.

-Real time configuration, analysis and visualisation software called RS-TRAC is supplied with every RS-ORCA.
+Real time configuration, analysis and visualisation software called RS-TRAC is supplied with every ORCA.
 It allows users to easily setup their instrument parameters including enabled channels, sampling rates, channel gain, recording schedules and internal processing.
-The RS-ORCA also offers the capability to support an open application interface for customised signal detection – please contact us for further discussion.
+The ORCA also offers the capability to support an open application interface for customised signal detection – please contact us for further discussion.

 A Flexible Passive Acoustic Recorder

-The RS-ORCA is easy to use, deploy and configure, and is flexible enough for almost any underwater acoustic measurement scenario.
+The ORCA is easy to use, deploy and configure, and is flexible enough for almost any underwater acoustic measurement scenario.
 Applications include underwater noise characterisation, marine mammal studies, underwater noise detection and localisations.

 Data can be recorded and processed autonomously or streamed in real time via Ethernet, or wirelessly with the TR-FLOAT unit.